sisl/SatelliteDynamics.jl/docs/src/index.md

 2. High-quality, validated, tested library for orbit and attitude dynamics modeling.
 3. Easily acceible API design to make implementation of simulation and analysis intuitive.

-## Supporting and Citing

-The software in this ecosystem was developed as part of academic research.
-If you would like to help support it, please star the repository as such metrics on usage help guage interest and secure funding.
-If you use the software as part of your research, teaching, or other activities, we would be grateful if you could cite our work.

 ## Getting Started: Installation And First Steps

 To install the package, use the following command inside the Julia REPL: